CraneSoftwrights/revenge/en/README.md

 The play begins with the player to the dealer's left and continues clockwise.
 Each round finishes when the dealer makes their play.
 Rounds continue until one or more players win during the last round (thus providing for a tie finish), or until no player can play a card which ends the hand.

+Reviewing the cards dealt to them in their hands (See <a href="6-the-cards">6 The cards</a> for details), some cards represent one or more qualifying moves that can be played.

+A qualifying move is one of <a href="#41-the-start">making a start</a>, <a href="#42-revenge">taking revenge</a>, <a href="#43-the-swap">making a swap</a>, or moving a peg a set number of steps.

-Reviewing the cards dealt to them in their hands (See <a href="6-the-cards">6 The cards</a> for details), some cards represent one or more "qualifying moves" that can be played.
-A qualifying move is determined by the ability for a player's peg to occupy the last hole that satisfies one of the candidate plays described on the card.
-If the peg to be moved cannot occupy the last hole dictated by the move, then the move is not qualified.
+A qualifying move of a set number of steps is determined by the ability for a player's peg to occupy the last hole that satisfies one of the candidate plays described on the card.
+If the peg to be moved cannot occupy the last hole dictated by the last step of the move, then the move is not qualified.

 At their turn, players choose which of the qualified moves available in their hand to play.
-Players cannot "pass", that is, if there is a qualified move in their hand they are obliged to play it, even if it is strategically inconvenient.
+Players cannot pass, that is, if there is a qualified move in their hand they are obliged to play it, even if it is strategically inconvenient.
 An example is having to move back out of the safe zone and into the play zone.

 A player without any qualified moves in their hands simply declares something along the lines of "I cannot play."
 Note that the cards in their hand may become playable once play returns to them based on changes made in the play area in the plays in between.
-Note also that it is not uncommon for a player to be unable to play for the entire duration of the deal.
+Note also that it is not uncommon for a player to be unable to play for the entire duration of the hand.
 Woe to the player who is dealt such a hand repeatedly time and again (it happens!).
 While not mandatory, a player who has only cards that can never be played regardless of changes on the board may choose to discard them at any time to remind other players not to wait for them to say they cannot play.

 A player's candidate move is not qualified if it should end at a hole occupied by themselves.
 A card with more than one candidate move does not need all moves to be qualified, as any one qualified move on the card allow the card to be played with that move.